Thursday, 29 January 2015

 Thursday 15th April 2004

-Heading away from the Black Sail Hut I walked up the valley on a gently rising grassy crest between the infant River Liza and Tongue Beck.
-As I climbed the Tongue I could see that the rain that had held off during my ascent was rapidly advancing down the valley and would overtake me before I reached the Windy Gap at the head of the valley.
-A young woman who had also been staying at the youth hostel caught up with me just as I reached the top and we passed through the deservedly named Windy Gap together and stumbled down Aaron Slack.
-With the rain now pouring down we made our way past St Head (for my fourth time in three days) and climbed the stony bridlepath past Sprinkling Tarn towards Esk Hause.
+I walked away from the Black Sail Hut towards the head of the valley on a gently rising grassy crest between the infant River Liza and Tongue Beck.
+As I climbed the Tongue I could see that the rain that had so far held off during my ascent was rapidly advancing up the valley and would overtake me before I reached the Windy Gap at the head of the valley.
+A young woman, who had also been staying at the youth hostel, caught up with me just as I reached the top and we passed through the deservedly named Windy Gap together and stumbled down Aaron Slack.
+With the rain now pouring down we made our way past St Head (for my fourth time in three days) and climbed the stony bridlepath that led us past Sprinkling Tarn and towards Esk Hause.
 I remember at this point reaching a junction of paths where a large group of people were crowded around a map trying to determine the correct route in the poor visibility.

 Around the Mountain Passes